fylein/fyle-internship-challenge-23/README.md

 - [@Atmalviya1](https://github.com/Atmalviya1)

-# Hi, I'm Atul! 👋

 ## 🚀 About Me
-I'm a full stack developer.

-Hey!
-I'm Atul Malviya, a software developer and Computer Science graduate from Jabalpur Engineering College.
+# Hey!
+I'm Atul Malviya 👋
+A software developer and Computer Science Engineering graduate from Jabalpur Engineering College.
 Currently, I'm gaining valuable experience as a Software Developer Trainee at Opensense Labs.
 Apart from coding, I've served as the TPO of my college and have a passion for karate, having represented India and won three national gold medals.
 Let's connect and code together! 🚀

 Reach me at [email](mailto:atulmalviyawork@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/atul-malviya/).